1. Introduction, background and authorities

 1.4.2.4.
 Cabinet Committee on Emergency Management

-• Provincial organizations: all ministries of the Government of Ontario and every agency, board, commission and other branch of government designated under the EMCPA by the LGIC.
+- provincial organizations: all ministries of the Government of Ontario and every agency, board, commission and other branch of government designated under the EMCPA by the LGIC

-Under the EMCPA the Chief, EMO is responsible for ensuring that emergency management programs in Ontario are co-ordinated in so far as possible with emergency management programs and emergency plans of the Government of Canada and its agencies.
+MEPR is responsible for ensuring that emergency management programs in Ontario are co-ordinated in so far as possible with emergency management programs and emergency plans of the Government of Canada and its agencies.
 This includes providing support and assistance to the emergency management programs of municipalities and Ontario government organizations.

-The Solicitor General has assigned responsibility to the Chief, EMO for administering and implementing the PERP, and for operation of the Provincial Emergency Operations Centre (PEOC).
+MEPR is also responsible for administering and implementing the PERP, and for operation of the Provincial Emergency Operations Centre (PEOC).

-The PEOC is the central coordination hub for the overall provincial emergency response organization \(provincial ERO).
+The PEOC is the central coordination hub for the overall provincial emergency response organization (ERO).
 The provincial ERO is the collection of provincial organizations that are responsible for conducting emergency response actions in Ontario.
-The provincial ERO is made up of all of the provincial organizations that are actively involved in an emergency response operation.
+The provincial ERO is made up of all the provincial organizations that are actively involved in an emergency response operation.
 The specific organizations that are active in the provincial ERO can vary, depending on the requirements of the emergency.

 1.5.
 Glossary and acronyms

-Acronyms and abbreviations are defined in Appendix A footnote 2.
-Terms are defined in the glossary in Appendix B.
+Acronyms and abbreviations are defined in Appendix A

 1.6.
 PERP reviews and revisions

-• Appropriate consultations with stakeholders to ensure that the plan reflects current emergency management directives, changes to legislation and/or other changes to address best practice emergency management methodologies.
+- appropriate consultations with stakeholders to ensure that the plan reflects current emergency management directives, changes to legislation and/or other changes to address best practice emergency management methodologies.

-• An assessment of the existing capability to meet the requirements of the PERP.
+- an assessment of the existing capability to meet the requirements of the PERP.

-The Chief, EMO is responsible for ensuring that the most up-to-date version of the PERP is distributed to stakeholders in Ontario.
+MEPR is responsible for ensuring that the most up-to-date version of the PERP is distributed to stakeholders in Ontario.

 Footnotes